The Pros and Cons of Crowdfunding for Business

 - It's smart money.
 By taking angel investing (individuals investing in startups) online, equity crowdfunding has opened up this type of investing to more and more people.
 There are very accomplished investors using these platform whose contribution may add to the success of your business long term.

 - There are potentially larger sums of fundraising.
-My firm, OurCrowd, is one of the most active equity crowdfunding platforms in the world, raising over $30 million in 2013.
-We routinely raise $500,000 to over $1.5 million for companies on our platform.
+OurCrowd is one of the most active equity crowdfunding platforms in the world, raising over $30 million in 2013.
+They routinely raise $500,000 to over $1.5 million for companies on the platform.
 Same goes for sites like AngelList, CircleUp, and FundersClub.
 That type of money is harder to come by in the form of $25 donations.

 - Easier investor relations.
 Managing numerous investors in your company becomes a very time-consuming job.
 Instead of raising money from numerous investors, some equity crowdfunding platforms pool the funds they raise into a single investment, making one point of contact for reporting requirements.